FIrst year Q & A sessions

-The Public Health (BPH) program is designed to provide students the opportunity to learn foundation skills necessary to succeed in the dynamic health environment and provide students with the knowledge and skills for both individual and community-based health care.
-Students obtain the core skills necessary for advanced education in public health or a related field.
+The Public Health major is designed to provide students the opportunity to learn foundation skills necessary to engage both individual and community-based health care.

 A MESSAGE FROM OUR ASSOCIATE DEAN FOR EDUCATIONAL AFFAIRS